The history of our brewery is connected to 2 trappist monasteries, one gave us our name, the other gave us our beer.

 The Cheese Factory - Trappist monks of Mont des Cats in Godewaersvelde, France.
 Due to the anti clerical policy in the beginning of the past century, the Catsberg Abbey Community, located in the northern part of France, decided to move to Watou, a small village only a couple of kilometres further away but located in Belgium.

 They transformed a farm into the "Refuge Notre Dame de St.Bernard" and started with the production of Abbey cheese.

-In the early thirties, the attitudetowards the Clergy in France got better and in 1934, the Abbey community decided to dispose of the Belgian annex move back all of it's activities to France.
+In the early thirties, the attitude towards the monks improved and in 1934, the Abbey community decided to dispose of the Belgian annex and to bring back all activities to France.

 Mr. Evarist Deconinck took over the cheese factory from the Trappist monks and expanded the cheese factory.
 The most important cheese was sold under the name St Bernard Watou.

 NB: The cheese factory was sold in 1959 and the production is now in the hands of Belgomilk in Moorslede.